-Background contributions: Rural and urban background are estimated through the use of larger scale model simulations, including contributions from all other major Maltese sources, as well longrange transport and natural sources.
-Rural background for annual average PM10 and PM25 concentrations is estimated from EMEP data as 26.3 and 13.8 μg/m, respectively, including also the contribution from the natural sources which are relevant for Malta (sea salt and Saharan dust).
-According to MEPA, following the method indicated by the European Commission, the contribution from sea salt to $PM{10}$ is estimated to be 3.1 and 2.7 $\mu$ g/m, at the Msida traffic site and Gharb rural background site, with maximum reaching 14.5 μg/m.
-The Sahara dust contribution to PM10 concentrations is reassessed in this study, also using a methodology indicated by the European Commission, based on the identification of Saharan dust outbreak episodes and on the analysis of the time series of PM10 concentration measured by regional background stations; the resulting contribution to the PM10 yearly average concentration is estimated as 4.5 μg/m, with episodes ranging between 2 and 189 μg/m, and 18 exceedancees of the PM10 daily average concentration limit.
+Background contributions: Rural and urban background are estimated through the use of larger scale model simulations, including contributions from all other major Maltese sources, as well long-range transport and natural sources.
+Rural background for annual average $PM{10}$ and $PM{2.5}$ concentrations is estimated from EMEP data as 26.3 and 13.8 μg/m3, respectively, including also the contribution from the natural sources which are relevant for Malta (sea salt and Saharan dust).
+According to MEPA, following the method indicated by the European Commission, the contribution from sea salt to $PM{10}$ is estimated to be 3.1 and 2.7 μg/m3, at the Msida traffic site and Gharb rural background site, with maximum reaching 14.5 μg/m3.
+The Sahara dust contribution to $PM{10}$ concentrations is reassessed in this study, also using a methodology indicated by the European Commission, based on the identification of Saharan dust outbreak episodes and on the analysis of the time series of $PM{10}$ concentration measured by regional background stations; the resulting contribution to the $PM{10}$ yearly average concentration is estimated as in the 3.5-4.5 μg/m3 range for years 2011 and 2012, with episodes ranging between 1.5 and 191 μg/m3, and respectively 18 and 11 exceedancees of the $PM{10}$ daily average concentration limit; a higher number of dust outbreaks is estimated for year 2010, with an corresponding contribution to yearly average concentration substantially higher.
 The urban background is estimated through a 3D photochemical model, run over a whole year, fed by hourly meteorology and all the emissions from the Maltese Islands, also modulated at hourly level.
-Figure 56 shows the maps of the urban background estimated for NO2, PM10 and PM2.5 (bottom, right).
-For NO2 annual average concentrations the estimated contribution is above 10 $\mu$ g/m around the Valletta and Sliema agglomeration (where it reaches a maximum of 20 $\mu$ g/m) and the airport area, with minima in the northwestern part of Gozo in the order of 1 $\mu$ g/m.
-PM10 is estimated to be above 3 μg/m (2 μg/m for PM2.5) over most of Malta island and the central part of Gozo, and above 5 $\mu$ g/m (3.5 $\mu$ g/m for PM2.5) over the main urbanized area, where the its maximum reaches 8 μg/m (near 6 μg/m for PM2.5); the minimum values in the northwestern part of Gozo are around 1.5 $\mu$ g/m for PM2.5 and 1 $\mu$ g/m for PM2.5.
+Figure 72 shows the maps of the urban background estimated for NO2, PM10 and PM2.5 (bottom, right).
+For NO2 annual average concentrations the estimated contribution is above 10 $\mu$ g/m3 around the Valletta and Sliema agglomeration (where it reaches a maximum of 20 $\mu$ g/m3) and the airport area, with minima in the northwestern part of Gozo in the order of 1 $\mu$ g/m3.
+PM10 is estimated to be above 3 $\mu$ g/m3 (2 $\mu$ g/m3 for PM2.5) over most of Malta island and the central part of Gozo, and above 5 $\mu$ g/m3 (near 6 $\mu$ g/m3 for PM2.5); the minimum values in the northwestern part of Gozo are around 1.5 $\mu$ g/m3 for PM2.5 and 1 $\mu$ g/m3 for PM2.5.

-The modelling analyses assess the likelihood that respect to the ones from other sources, the contribution from DPS in its current configuration in exceeding the limits and targets on ambient concentrations of NO2 and metals is limited, and very limited in the case of particulate matter.
+The modelling analyses assess the likelihood that respect to the ones from other sources, the contribution from DPS in exceeding the limits and targets on ambient concentrations of $NO_2$ and metals is limited, and very limited in the case of particulate matter, both in its recent transitional configuration as well in the new one resulting from MPS closure and the operation of the interconnector.